PHSI-supplements/slides/README.md

 topics in chapter *NN*, you will find them in the `chapNN.pptx` file.
-Note that, just as chapters 8 and 11 are divided into two parts each, the slides for these topics are divided into `chapNNa.pptx` and `chapNNb.pptx` to facilitate re-ordering of subject material based on how you wish to conduct your course.
+Note that, just as chapters 8 and 11 are divided into two parts each, the slides for these topics are divided into `chapNNa.pptx` and `chapNNb.pptx` to facilitate re-ordering of subject material based on how you wish to conduct your course (for example, I like to cover the first half of chapter 11, buffer overflow, immediately after covering chapter 6, which covers the assembly code view of arrays, loops, the program stack, and procedure calls/returns (among other material)).

 If you have not adopted
 [*Programming at the Hardware/Software Interface*](https://www.greatriverlearning.com/product-details/1846)